 Wasatch & Jordan Valley became part of a consolidation with its sister railroad, Bingham Canyon & Camp Floyd Railroad, from a shared terminal at Midvale and the mines in Bingham Canyon.
 According to Clarence Reeder, soon after D&RGW took control of the consolidated railroads in 1881, the mines at Alta began to fail and that portion of W&JV above the granite quarries at Wasatch was removed from service.

-However, it must be noted that according to a D&RGW branch line summary, and as part of its overall surveying effort for its entire line in Utah, D&RGW completed a complete survey of the entire 16.7 miles of line from Sandy to Alta in November 1882.
+According to a D&RGW branch line summary, and as part of its overall surveying effort for all of its lines in Utah, D&RGW completed a full survey of the entire 16.7 miles of line from Sandy to Alta in November 1882.
 A filing map was accepted by the U. S. Land Office on September 14, 1883.
 Further, in September 1925, D&RGW later provided, and the Land Office accepted, a formal proof of construction.
 (U. S. Interstate Commerce Commission, Valuation Report, Denver and Rio Grande, pp. 806, 896, 901; Robert v.
 Sloan, ed., Utah Gazetteer and Directory of Logan.
 Ogden, Provo, and Salt Lake Cities for 1884, pp. 107, 110; J. Cecil Alter, Utah the Storied Domain, 1932, pp. 498, 499.)